-Unsecured websites: A Guide to Dodging Digital Danger
+Unsecured websites: A guide to dodging digital danger

 In the minds of most people, downloading files from the internet is the only way they’re exposed to online dangers.
 Unfortunately, this is not the case.
 Most of the time, attacks start when you accidentally or unknowingly do something, like clicking a link or giving out your personal information.
 In other cases the cyberattack can even occur undetected - without you even knowing.
+The vast expanse of the internet is filled with hidden dangers.
+Each time you venture into an unsecured website, you're potentially stepping into a minefield of cyber threats.

 | More than 50% of websites have security vulnerabilities, making every one of your online experiences a Russian roulette |

 The thing is that even the biggest most popular social media sites like Facebook, and Twitter can be attacked and affected by third-party hackers.
 Most people post a lot of their personal information on there, without thinking twice or being aware of the risks.
 As a result, hackers have created scams specifically targeting social media sites.
-In this blog, we'll provide you with tips on how to identify and steer clear of these unsecured websites, ensuring your online safety.
+In this blog, we'll provide you with tips on how to identify and steer clear of these cyber threats, ensuring your online safety.
 Plus we'll introduce Guardio's mobile app and Chrome extension as an essential security tool to your digital arsenal.
 Let's jump in!

 Have you visited an unsecure website?